-Catherine Martin TD, Minister for Tourism, Culture, Arts, Gaeltacht, Sport and Media, has announced details of Cruinniú na nÓg 2022, a day of free creative activity for young people.
+Catherine Martin TD, Minister for Tourism, Culture, Arts, Gaeltacht, Sport and Media, announced details of Cruinniú na nÓg 2023, a day of free creative activity for young people.

-The Creative Ireland Programme and its strategic partners have developed a number of creative projects, all planned to go live on Saturday 11th June 2022.
+The Creative Ireland Programme and its strategic partners developed a number of creative projects, all of which went live on Saturday 10th June 2023.
+These included:

-Irish Street Arts, Circus and Spectacle Network (ISACS) will host open days for young people who want to try their hand at circus skills and street spectacle at their dedicated venues in Cloughjordan, Cork, Dublin and Galway.
-For those that can’t be there on the day, there will be a full range of online tutorials available and 5,000 juggling balls will be given away so that young people can develop their circus skills at home.
+Irish Street Arts, Circus and Spectacle Network (ISACS) hosted open days for young people who wanted to try their hand at circus skills and street spectacle at their dedicated venues in Cloughjordan, Cork, Dublin and Galway.
+For those that could not be there on the day, there was a full range of online tutorials available.

 Rhyme Island – This year Creative Ireland teamed up with The Kabin Studio to get every young person in Ireland rapping.
 In preparation the Rhyme Island team travelled the length and breadth of the country holding a series of online and in-person workshops which culminated in a massive day of rap at 17th Century Elizabeth Fort in Cork.

 This is Art!
 2023 – Creative Ireland and RTÉ’s wonderful art competition for young people returned for 2023.
 This years theme was ‘imagination’.
 The winning entries were announced on the 10th June 2023 along with a national on-line digital gallery of all entries.